relativityboy/dw-backbone/README.md

 model.set('x', child);
 model.get('x') === child //true

-//Listens for 'destroy' events and removes all listeners and removes the model from .attributes. (un-binds on unset) child.destroy();
+//Listens for 'destroy' events and removes all listeners and removes the model
+//from .attributes. (un-binds on unset) child.destroy();
 model.get('x') //undefined
 ````